-7. The fifth country programme (2003-2007) achieved significant results both nationally and in five regions: Gao, Kayes, Kidal, Sikasso and Tombouctou.

-8. In the area of population and development, the programme: (a) updated the national population policy; (b) developed the priority investment programme in population and its regional components; (c) created the National Population Directorate and associated divisions to supervise population activities; and (d) developed monitoring indicators and an integrated population database to improve the monitoring of the programme.
+- 7. The fifth country programme (2003-2007) achieved significant results both nationally and in five regions: Gao, Kayes, Kidal, Sikasso and Tombouctou. - 8.
+In the area of population and development, the programme: (a) updated the national population policy; (b) developed the priority investment programme in population and its regional components; (c) created the National Population Directorate and associated divisions to supervise population activities; and (d) developed monitoring indicators and an integrated population database to improve the monitoring of the programme.

-9. In the area of reproductive health, UNFPA supported the review of policies, standards and procedures, and contributed to the development of the national strategic plan; the reproductive health communications plan; the 10-year plan for reproductive health commodity security; and a national framework to prevent and treat obstetric fistula.
+- In the area of reproductive health, UNFPA supported the review of policies, standards and procedures, and contributed to the development of the national strategic plan; the reproductive health communications plan; the 10-year plan for reproductive health commodity security; and a national framework to prevent and treat obstetric fistula.
 This led to the adoption of a national policy to enable women to have Caesarean sections free of charge and the development of a national road map to reduce maternal and infant mortality.
 UNFPA helped to develop referral systems for emergency obstetric care, and extended communitybased contraceptive distribution services to improve access in rural areas.
-The programme also introduced activities aimed at preventing mother-to-child transmission of HIV.

-10. The programme introduced voluntary and anonymous HIV counselling and testing at youth counselling centres.
-It also established peer education networks and strengthened communication on reproductive health issues through radio programmes and the Internet.

-11. In the areas of human rights and gender equity and equality, the programme supported the adoption and implementation of the national plan of action to eradicate female genital cutting.
+The programme also introduced preventing mother-to-child activities aimed at transmission of HIV. - 10.
+The programme introduced voluntary and anonymous HIV counselling and testing at youth counselling centres.
+It also established peer education networks and strengthened communication on reproductive health issues through radio programmes and the Internet. - 11.
+In the areas of human rights and gender equity and equality, the programme supported the adoption and implementation of the national plan of action to eradicate female genital cutting.
 It supported the field activities of a consortium of non-governmental organizations (NGOs) and community associations, as well as the training of health professionals in curbing female genital cutting.
-Advocacy efforts focused on mobilizing elected officials and women's associations in order to adopt the family code and the draft reproductive health act.

-12. UNFPA support led to a growing interest among development partners and village communities to eliminate female genital cutting and obstetric fistula.
+Advocacy efforts focused on mobilizing elected officials and women's associations in order to have the family code and the draft reproductive health act adopted.
+This has yet to occur. - 11.
+UNFPA support led to a growing interest among development partners and village communities to eliminate female genital cutting and obstetric fistula.
 The Government provided free access to emergency obstetric care, and showed increased commitment to securing contraceptive and reproductive health commodities.
 However, UNFPA and the Government should strengthen coordination in order to enhance programme integration and reduce parallel interventions.
+UNFPA will strengthen engagement in the health sector-wide approach as well as cooperation with development partners (the Canadian International Development Agency, the Government of the Netherlands, the Swedish International Development Cooperation Agency and the United States Agency for International Development) in all areas, especially in reproductive health and related commodity management.